 If you're wondering exactly what type of fish you can expect to encounter, here are a few that are known to make an appearance: parrotfish, blue tags, snapper, baraccuda, angelfish, goat fish, eel, and even sea turtles on occasion.

-If you're ready to explore what's down below you might enjoy visiting.
+If you're ready to explore below the water's surface you should consider a visit to.
 One of the prime snorkeling spots around Anguilla, this area features some very clear water and nearly empty shores that make it a favorite place for marine life, as well as snorkelers.
-This snorkeling site is located in Prickely Pear Cays, in the western part of Anguilla.
+This snorkeling site is situated in Prickely Pear Cays, in the western part of Anguilla.

 Sandy Hill is another place you might enjoy.
 Home to a large reef, this is one of the best spots in Anguilla to catch a glimpse of some underwater action, as stingrays and fish are frequently found in the area.
 Additionally, since the beach is hardly ever crowded, snorkelers will rarely have to worry about there being too many swimmers in the water.

-A fourth place where you can go snorkeling is Little Bay.
+A fourth location where you can go snorkeling is Little Bay.
 These protected waters offer great sights for snorkelers.
 Be on the look out for small fish, young sea turtles, and stingrays, all of which frequent the area.
-If you want to check it out, you'll find this site located in the central part of Anguilla.
+If you're interested, this site is located in the central part of Anguilla.

 |Sandy Island Beach||2.9 mi.
 Northwest of Central Blowing Point|